Figure 1. p- and d-orbitals.

 The energy of any electron depends upon the first two quantum numbers and, because its behaviour depends largely on its energy, chemicals have developed a kind of shorthand for describing an electron's energy level.
 Each electron in an atom can be described by a number followed by a letter.
 The number is the same as the principal quantum number, but the values 0, 1, 2 and 3 for the second quantum number are represented (for historical reasons) by the letters s, p, and 7.
 By knowing the numbers of electrons in different orbitals, a chemist can predict the behaviour of any particular atom.

 The simplest type of orbital – the s-orbital – is spherical and can be occupied by a maximum of two electrons. p- and d-orbitals are more complex in shape.
-There are three p-orbitals in each energy level (above the first) set at right-anges to each other (labeled 1, 2, 3, in the diagram above). d-orbitals come in sets of five (C through G in the diagram).
+There are three p-orbitals in each energy level (above the first) set at right-anges to each other. d-orbitals come in sets of five (C through G in Figure 1).

 In molecules, the bonding electrons move in the combined electric field of all the nuclei.
 The atomic orbitals then become molecular orbitals – regions encompassing two nuclei, having a characteristic energy and containing two electrons.
 These molecular orbitals, which can be thought of as formed by the overlap of atomic orbitals, constitute chemical bonds.